By Dr. Michael T. Murray

 A study comparing commercial apple juice with freshly juiced apples found that fresh, raw juice had more antiviral compounds than the store-bought versions (here’s the link).
 Another study found that fresh, raw apple juice and berry juice (especially raspberries and blackberries) has more ellagic acid, a potent anticancer and antioxidant compound that is stripped from juice when it’s been processed.

 Juicing helps to rid the body of toxins.

 Fresh fruits contain ample glutathione, a small protein composed of 3 amino acids, manufactured in our cells, which aid in the detoxification of heavy metals such as lead, as well as the elimination of pesticides and solvents.
 Processed fruit juices do not.
 To derive the greatest benefit from our foods, we should consume them in their freshest forms.

 Raw food juicing is a phenomenal way to reach the goal of ingesting 60 percent of total calories from raw foods.
 Diets containing a high percentage (up to 60 percent of calories) of uncooked foods are associated with significant weight loss and lowering of blood pressure in overweight individuals.
 (Here’s a study link.)

 For a delicious, nutritious fruit juice, put two whole apples, sliced in quarters, and 1/2 cup each of raspberries and blackberries through a juicer.
 Drink it up right away for a blast of energy and nutrients.

 About the author

 Michael T. Murray ND is a naturopathic physician regarded as one of the world’s top authorities on natural medicine.
-An educator, lecturer, researcher, and health food industry consultant, he is the author of more than 30 books, including his newest with coauthor Joseph Pizzorno ND, The Encyclopedia of Natural Medicine (Atria, 2012).
+An educator, lecturer, researcher, and health food industry consultant, he is the author of more than 30 books, including his new book, The Complete Book of Juicing, Revised and Updated: Your Delicious Guide to Youthful Vitality (Clarkson Potter, 2014).
 Learn more at www.DrMurray.com.